top of page

 It is not illegal to decline induction and you can decide which stage of induction you are happy to accept, if at all any.
 It is really important that you fully understand the side effects, pros and cons of each stage of induction, if this is something that you are considering.
 REMEMBER – ask lots of questions, take your time and it is ok to say NO!

 To understand more about induction of labour, Dr Sara Wickham has some amazing resources.
-Her most recent book called "In your Own Time" is a must read.
-The AIMS guide to induction of labour is a good read too and also Dr Sara Wickham - Ten things I wish every woman knew about induction of labour is a great website to check out.
+One of her big selling books called "In your Own Time" is a must read.
+The AIMS guide to induction of labour is a good read too and also Dr Sara Wickham - Ten things I wish every woman knew about induction of labour is a great resource to check out.

 If you'd like support with your birth preparation, antenatal support, birth support or considering doing a Hypnobirthing course, visit my website or contact me to find out more about the services that I can offer you.